-Additionally, the County reports the following fund type:
+Additionally, the County reports the following fund types:

-Agency Funds - These funds account for assets by the County in a custodial capacity as an agent on behalf of others.
-The County's agency funds are used to account for property taxes collected on behalf of other governments.
+Custodial Fund - These funds account for assets by the County in a custodial capacity as an agent on behalf of others.
+The custodial funds are mostly used to account for property taxes collected on behalf of other governments.